WOMEN’S mARCH AGENDA

-- While the #MeToo movement has sparked incredible change, we need to create systemic change that is intolerant of sexual violence and support survivors.
+- While the #MeToo movement has sparked incredible change, we need to create systemic change that is intolerant of sexual violence and supports survivors.

 - We need to change the laws surrounding child marriages — no child should be forced into marriage, and in 48 states, children are still allowed to marry.

-- Sex trafficking needs to end — an estimated 40.3 million people are victims of human trafficking – an overwhelming majority of which are women and girls.
+- Sex trafficking needs to end — an estimated 40.3 million people are victims of human trafficking with overwhelming majority of women and girls.

-- We need to pass the Equal Rights Amendment to guarantee women equal treatment by law.
+- We need to pass the Equal Rights Amendment (ERA) to guarantee women equal treatment by law.

 - It’s time to ensure the LGBTQ community are guaranteed their basic equal rights, protected from discrimination, and embraced as full members of our communities.

-- People with disabilities need the ability to enjoy lives where they are fully integrated into society and function independently.
+- Persons with disabilities need the ability to enjoy lives where they are fully integrated into society and function independently.

 Climate change, pollution, and the special interests preventing progress on environmental issues pose some of the largest threats to human beings.
 These impacts will disproportionately affect people of color and women, so we’re urging our politicians to take action and fight this global threat.

-- Our reliance on coal has gone on for long enough.
+- The age of fossil fuels is over.
 Renewable energy isn’t just the only way forward for our planet, it’s the future for our economy.

 - It’s not too late to reduce our carbon footprint, but if we don’t, we may be devastating our planet beyond repair.